 Types of Aid

 Shoreline Community College Financial Aid Office offers financial assistance to students in the form of grants, work-study employment, loans, and scholarships.
 Your financial aid notification/ Washington Opportunity Pathway offers are listed in an abbreviated format.
 Please use the list below to figure out your offer type.
 Your aid package may include the following offers:

 - Federal Supplemental Educational Opportunity Grant (FSEOG)

 These grants are gift aid.
 They do not need to be repaid as long as students complete their courses and meet satisfactory academic progress requirements.
 They are need-based aid programs as determined by your FAFSA application.
 Students who have earned a bachelor’s degree are no longer eligible for Pell or SEOG Grant.
-Per federal regulations, effective, July 1, 2012, the Federal Pell Grant may not be received for more than the equivalent of six years of full-time awards.
-FSEOG is a limited fund and is awarded to high need students who apply early.
+Per federal regulations, effective July 1, 2012, the Federal Pell Grant may not be received for more than the equivalent of six years of full-time awards.
+FSEOG is a limited fund and is awarded to high need students.

 - College Bound Scholarship (COLLBND)

 - Passport to College Promise Scholarship (PASSPORT) - state, federal, or tribal foster care youth & accompanied homeless youth may be eligible